Internet providers in Toronto beyond Rogers and Bell

 Here are my picks for the top alternative internet service providers in Toronto.

-A favourite of nerds across Ontario, Teksavvy offers a healthy mix of over a dozen cable, DSL and Sky Fi plans, backed up by pleasant customer service.
+A favourite of nerds across Ontario, TekSavvy offers a healthy mix of over a dozen cable, DSL and Sky Fi plans, backed up by pleasant customer service.
 Monthly plans starts as low as $24.95.

 This ISP offers high quality internet services throughout Ontario and Quebec.
 They offer both cable and FTTN connections and plans range from $34.99 monthly to $59.99 monthly.

-One of the largest independent Internet service providers in Ontario and Quebec, Acanac offers new customers one month free on all one year prepaid Internet plans.
+One of the largest independent Internet service providers in Ontario and Quebec, Acanac offers new customers some great deals.
 They offer high speed DSL and cable internet packages staring as low as $29 a month.

 This internet service provider offers cable, ADSL, and VSDL connections.
 Packages start as low as $40 a month and before signing up you can visit their website to discover which type of connections are available in your neighbourhood.